coralproject/coralproject-site-2016/_products/3talk.md

 *Talk will enter its first beta phase in Q4 2016.*

-## Join our community and help build Talk
+## Join our community of Talk makers

 If you have ideas or suggestions, [you can add them to our community.](https://community.coralproject.net/c/the-coral-project/product-talk)